phytooracle/gantry_alignment_measurement_tool/README.md

 #.
 Type `n` to proceed to the _next_ scan.
 #.
 If you get to the last image, it will save the results to `results.csv`.
 It will overwrite this file if it exists.
 #.
 Type `k` to quit and save `results.csv` before reaching the end.
 It will overwrite this file if it exists.

+Pro Tip: You can use the keyboard shortcut `o` to turn on the "zoom to rectangle" cursor (croshairs) and then zoom in on the image.
+Then press `o` again to return to the regular pointer (arrow) to click the location.

 A few notes about the GUI...